Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- Added craft for soup from freaking parsnip
 <br />- Added support for features related to Kleiders Custom Render for 1.20.6
 <br />- Updated texture for soup from freaking parsnip and freaking parsnip
+<br />- [Bugfix] Fixed a bug that caused the mob model to disappear when using ice and amber abilities
 <br />- [Bugfix] Fixed a bug that caused the music guitar to not work with Better Combat
 <br />- [Bugfix] Fixed a bug where the sound from the stun effect could not pass when it was abruptly removed
 <br />- [Bugfix] Fixed a bug related the second and third fake slots when using the element of music